All Episodes

 That's what I said, too.

-Yeah, but it's not an either-or.
+Yeah, but it's not an either or.

 It's a both.

-Cydonia stands apart as its own complex, with its own math, its own integrity, its own consistency, its own art, and it's separate from the other structures.
+Sidonia stands apart as its own complex with its own math, its own integrity, its own consistency, its own art.

-I mean, on these 70,000 pictures, which again NASA didn't give us, we had to force them, with the help of John McCain, out of this system at the point of a gun, practically.
+I mean, on these 70,000 pictures, which again, NASA didn't give us, we had to force them, with the help of John McCain, out of this system at the point of a gun, practically, to get what the American people paid for on the table.

-So, the political process is functioning if we get involved and stay involved.
+So the political process is functioning if we get involved and stay involved.

-Okay, well let me throw this out, Richard, and maybe you want to tangle with this a little bit.
+Okay, well, let me throw this out, Richard, and maybe you want to tangle with this a little bit.

-One case that has been made, if not by you, then certainly by many, is that there was no re-imaging of the same angle, roughly, time of day photograph, that they haven't gone back and done it, because they had something to hide.
+One case that has been made, if not by you, then certainly by many, is that there was no reimaging of the same angle, roughly, time of day photograph, that they haven't gone back and done it because they had something to hide.

 I don't know.

-But you've got to answer the question!
+But you've got to answer the question.

-I can't say you don't know.
+I say you don't know.

 Well, there's only one or two explanations.

-and he was feeding me my own stuff, which I don't think was happening because he looked Polack.
+Either he lied to me, he knew what I'd done at the UN, and he was feeding me my own stuff, which I don't think was happening because he looked poleax.

-I mean, he looked really shocked when I showed him my imagery.
+And he looked really shocked when I showed him my imagery.

 Now, that was a year ago.